-As mentioned in the introduction, the conceptual framework of cognitive stigmergy is meant to be useful for both modelling / simulating complex social systems - so as to analyse emergent social behaviours of societies working in some specific workspaces - and engineering complex agent applications, aiming at achieving some kinds of fruitful social behaviour in spite of the independent working activities of the individual agents and / or the absence of a global coordination plan to follow.
-In both cases, in particular for the latter one, it is of primary importance to have models / infrastructures which make it possible to represent in the most direct and seamless way the main concepts of the framework, in particular artifacts of the kind discussed in the paper.
-Accordingly, such a middleware would provide a support for cognitive stigmergy as a service, that MAS applications could customise and exploit according to the need.
+As mentioned in Section 1, the conceptual framework of cognitive stigmergy is meant to be useful both for modelling / simulating complex social systems-so as to analyse emergent social behaviours of societies working in some specific workspaces-and for engineering complex agent applications, aiming at achieving some sort of fruitful social behaviour in spite of the independent working activities of the individual agents and / or the absence of a global coordination plan to follow.
+In both cases, in particular for the latter one, it is of primary importance to have models / infrastructures that make it possible to represent in the most direct and seamless way the main concepts of the framework, in particular artifacts of the kind discussed in the paper.
+Accordingly, such a middleware would provide a support for cognitive stigmergy as a service, which MAS applications could customise and exploit according to the need.